"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Naseer Ahmad Bhat and Dr. KV Balamurugan.
+Naseer Ahmad Bhat, Dr. KV Balamurugan.
 Prevalence and pattern of injuries among varsity basketball players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(3): 147-151.
+Int J Phys Educ Sports Health 2017;4(3):147-151.